cabforum/code-signing/docs/CSBR.md

 ### 1.6.3 References

-As specified in the Baseline Requirements.
+This document references the following CA/B Forum documents:
+* The Baseline Requirements, version 1.6.9
+* The EV Guidelines, version 1.7.2

+These documents available on the CA/Browser Forum's website at https://www.cabforum.org.

 Cross-references to Sections of the Baseline Requirements are notated with the letters "BR", as in "BR Section 1.2."

-This document may also mention or refer to the CA/Browser Forum's Extended Validation Guidelines for the Issuance and Management of Extended Validation Certificates ("EV SSL Guidelines"), also available on the CA/Browser Forum's website at www.cabforum.org.

 ### 1.6.4 Conventions